-A patient with Down syndrome has upper airway abnormalities that place him at risk for sleep disordered breathing, including sleep apnea.
+A person with down syndrome has upper airway abnormalities that place him at risk for sleep disordered breathing, including sleep apnea.

-No wonder that these abnormalities are usually found in down syndrome and sleep apnea.
-All these physical issues predispose the people with down's syndrome to obstructive apnea and obesity.
+Unfortunately, all these physical issues predispose the person with down's syndrome to obstructive apnea and obesity.

 Down's syndrome is the most common genetic disorder associated with craniofacial abnormalities.
 This disorder is caused, in most cases, by an extra chromosome at the 21 position.